 In 2001 she collaborated with Kerry DeVivo to create and establish a comprehensive Pilates Teacher Training Program at Excel Movement Studios in which she developed the curriculum, program outline, and training manual.
 Currently, she teaches all system levels as well as continuing education.

 Lesa McLaughlin’s experience is that of a Master teacher.
 She considers her strength in teaching to be a deep understanding of the work of Joseph Pilates and helping each client to see, feel and reach their fullest potential.
 Lesa considers the work of Joseph Pilates to be an inspiration.
 She has experienced personally the depth and power of the work and considers her ability to practice and teach Pilates a true privilege.
 The most satisfying aspect of her Pilates experience is to see daily, through her teaching, the meaningful impact it has on others.

-Jacqueline Emanuel is a third generation instructor of Joseph H. Pilates.
-She has practiced classical Pilates for over 20 years, and has been a certified Pilates instructor for over 3 years.
-Upon graduation from the exclusive Excel Pilates Teacher Training program, she began teaching in the D.C. studio, where her learning and practice continues to grow.
+Jacqueline is a third-generation instructor of Joseph H. Pilates.
+She has practiced classical Pilates for over 20 years and has been a certified Pilates instructor for over 3 years.
+Upon graduation from the exclusive Excel Pilates Teacher Training program, she began teaching in the D.C. studio, where her learning and practice continue to grow.
 Jacqueline believes that Pilates is a meaningful way to help people improve and maintain a high quality of life.
 Her approach is to both challenge and nurture clients.
 “Pilates has been an invaluable inspiration to me and I want to help people of all levels realize the energizing benefits of the method.”
-Growing up in the Rocky Mountains of Colorado with an active outdoor lifestyle, she enjoys skiing, hiking and yoga.
+Growing up in the Rocky Mountains of Colorado with an active outdoor lifestyle, she enjoys skiing, hiking, and yoga.
 She lives on Capitol Hill with her husband and two daughters.
-She is a graduate from the University of Colorado and Denver University.
+She is a graduate of the University of Colorado and Denver University.